MINI FONDO ARGENTINA 2025 RULES

 13. Final Provisions

-Registration implies full acceptance of these rules and terms and conditions.
+Registration implies full acceptance of these rules, terms and conditions, and privacy policies.

-The organizer reserves the right, at its sole and complete discretion, to deny entry and/or revoke the entry request of any registrant, as well as to disqualify a cyclist when circumstances warrant it.
+The organizer reserves the right, at their sole discretion, to deny or revoke participation, as well as to disqualify a cyclist when circumstances warrant.

-The organization may modify the rules, routes, or schedules for safety reasons.
+The organization may modify rules, routes, or schedules for safety or force majeure reasons.